 I just want to choke here.

-And it goes on and goes on and next two paragraphs.
+And it goes on and goes on.

-This is such PAP.
+This is such pap.

-A government-run private sector business, which is an oxymoron.
+Fannie Mae, a Fortune 500 company, a government company, a government-run private sector business, which is an oxymoron.

 Anyway, don't want to get distracted by that.

-And though none of it will come out of his pocket, the payment was covered by insurance.
+And though none of it will come out of his pocket, the payment was covered by insurance, he has not emerged unscathed.

 He and his wife of more than 25 years, Wendy, are separated.

-Their house, a 1910 colonial in Northwest Washington, is for sale.
+Their house, a 1910 colonial in northwest Washington, is for sale.

 An old friend, former Time Warner Chairman Richard Parsons, describes Reigns as being in strong recovery mode.